noordjonge/macOS-Cleanup-Script/README.md

 ## Conclusion

 We hope that this script helps you keep your macOS computer clean and optimized.
 Thank you for your interest and support!

-*Note: This readme template is provided as a guide and should be customized to fit the specific requirements of your project.*